It’s nearly time to chill out in Croatia

 It was another country on my solo travel bucket list that I was excited to visit, and although I’d booked it in advance, I had a very good idea of what I wanted my trip to look like even at that point.

-Located on the Adriatic Sea, you may also hear Croatia is made up of three types of area – in the Northern part of the country you’ll find that the landscape is mostly flat and is known as the continental part.
-The middle, which is still mostly continental also borders on alps.
-The area from Zadar to Split is known as Dalamatian.
+Located on the Adriatic Sea, Croatia is made up of three types of area – in the Northern part of the country you’ll find that the landscape is mostly flat and is known as the continental part.
+The middle, which is still mostly continental borders on alps.
+While the area from Zadar to Split is known as Dalamatian.

 Over the years Croatia’s become a very popular destination for summers vacations and a number of festivals.
 Croatia is the perfect for island hoping and seeing nearby countries.